evandelacruz/notion-ai/README.md

-# Notion Page Indexer
+# Notion Knowledge Base Search

-A Python service that indexes Notion pages in a local MeiliSearch instance for fast, local search capabilities.
+A Python service that indexes Notion pages in a local MeiliSearch instance and provides an intelligent search interface powered by LLMs.

 ## Features